CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 ![](img/heart_lower_sample.png)

-The heart is an obj file with 1792 triangles
+The heart is an obj file with 1792 triangles, with perfect specular shader and rendered at ~1000 iterations.